berkeman/berkeman.github.io/_posts/2020-06-01-inputworkdirresult.markdown

   re-execution, and in that case there is no previous output left for us to compare our latest results to.
 Maybe we did a copy/paste of some important numbers to a text file or spread sheet.
-But which version of the code did it now match again?
+But which version of the code did it match again?

 - Are we sure the result is based on the current version of the data and code?
 If not - run everything again just to be sure (*sigh*)!